Trump plan to slash State, foreign aid spending has foes in Congress

 The top Democrat on the Senate Foreign Relations Committee, Ben Cardin, said he thought enough members of Congress would oppose such a plan to kill it, even though Republicans have majorities in both houses of Congress and a budget bill would need only a simple majority to pass.

-Trump was due to set out proposals for his broad agenda in a speech to the U.S. Congress at 9 p.m. on Tuesday (0200 GMT Wednesday).
-(Reporting by Patricia Zengerle; Editing by John Walcott and Frances Kerry)
+Trump was due to set out proposals for his broad agenda in a speech to Congress at 9 p.m. on Tuesday (0200 GMT Wednesday).